PeterRiek/budgeteer/README.md

 ## Contributing

-We welcome contributions from the community.
+I welcome contributions from the community.
 If you have suggestions, found a bug, or want to contribute code, feel free to open an issue or create a pull request.

 ## License